 It’s that time of year, whether we like it or not.
 Days are drawing in and all the shops already have their decorations up.
-In America, Thanksgiving is almost upon us, and that to me always signals the start of at least six weeks of excess until the culmination of the new year.
+In America, Halloween is almost here and Thanksgiving is around the corner.
+That to me always signals the start of at least two months of excess until the culmination of the new year.
 (Or maybe that’s just my excuse!)

 In most countries, the upcoming Christmas holidays alone are enough to make us start to think of special meals and treats.
 Suddenly, we start to think of special meals, baked goods and sugary delights.
 When we have a loved dog in the family, we naturally want to spread the joy and include them in a little indulgence.
 The problem is, some of the things that are just treats to us could spell real danger to our dogs.

 If we’ve had a dog with cancer, or know enough that we want to prevent our dogs getting cancer, we’ve probably come across the wisdom of a real food diet.
 The Dog Cancer Survival Guide has a wonderful chapter on feeding our dogs healthful, enhancing foods.

 Get the advice and support you need.
 This is the perfect support system for making decisions and talking with your veterinarian about your dog’s cancer.

 But holiday time means indulgence.
 Surely a little treat here and there is OK, isn’t it?
 Well sometimes, but remember that a dog’s digestion is slightly different to ours.
 Treats that are a little naughty to us could spell real digestive upset, or worse to our doggies.